tr8dr/tr8dr.github.io/_posts/2021-05-12-BarPatterns.markdown

     are much slower to evaluate than DQN or PPO2
   * PPO2 produced the best results, roughly 30% better than DQN
 - the __results showed actionable positive P&L__ after accounting for transaction costs and expected slippage
-  * however did not get all that close to the optimal reward in many scenarios
+  * however did not get as close as I would like to the optimal reward in many scenarios

 In terms of improving RL performance, thought I should add a feature that expresses a view on whether the current price / volume pattern points to: